data-scientist-shivam799/wine-quality-prediction/README.md

 # wine-quality-prediction
-Machine learning using numpy as pandas only
+Machine learning using numpy and pandas only

+Pure mathematics is used behind the following linear regression algorithm.